Northwest Territories land transfer tax

 The housing market in the Northwest Territories has slowed down over the last few years, especially in its capital city, Yellowknife.

 The slowdown is primarily caused by the declining mining industry in the Northwest Territories.
-Several large diamond mines are approaching the end of their lifespans, which is causing mining workers to move out of the territory, thus creating an excess supply of housing with no new demand.
+Several large diamond mines are approaching the end of their lifespans, which is causing mine workers to move out of the territory, thus creating an excess supply of housing with no new demand.

 About the Northwest Territories (NWT)

 With a population of 44,000, the Northwest Territories is the largest, by population, of Canada's three territories.
 It is situated between the territories of Yukon to the west and Nunavut to the east.
 To the south of the Northwest Territories lies the Canadian provinces of British Columbia, Saskatchewan, and Manitoba.

 The climate of the Northwest Territories varies from north to south.
 The southern portion of the territory has a subarctic climate, while the northern part has a polar arctic climate.
 The territory's capital and only city, Yellowknife is located in the southern portion.

 The primary industry in the Northwest Territories is mining.
 Tourism also plays a significant role in the territory's economy during the summer months.
 In the fall to winter months, tourism plays less of a role, but people still do travel to the Northwest Territories to view the northern lights (Aurora Borealis) that light up the night sky with stunning colours.